 - In 65.5% deaths involving anti-epileptic and anti-parkinsonism drugs, patients had opioids in their system.

-- In 58% of antipsychotic and neuroleptic drugs, patients had opioids in their system.
+- In 58% of antipsychotic and neuroleptic drug-related deaths, patients had opioids in their system.

-- In 56.5% other analgesics and anti-fever medications, patients also had opioids in their system.
+- In 56.5% of deaths due to other analgesics and anti-fever medications, patients also had opioids in their system.

-- In 54.2% of other psychotropic drugs, patients had opioids in their system.
+- In 54.2% of deaths due to other psychotropic drugs, patients had opioids in their system.